Böhm Notation of current configuration: 65-60-60-0-200(Wagner VII)

 With ψ1 = 0 or λ1 = 0 there was a bug in converting to Geocart parameters.
 So for the moment, I’ve simply set to minimum to 0.5.
 I guess usually you will not want the 0’s anyway – however, if you do want them, open the current configuration in the WVG (see link below), set the parameters to 0 there and copy the resulting parameters to Geocart.
 That’ll work.

 Open this configuration in the Wagner Variations Generator (WVG-7) (which will give you a few more options, but doesn’t update the map on-the-fly).

 Return to default configuration by reloading this page.

 When Karlheinz Wagner presented the equal-area projection nowadays known as Wagner VII in 1941, he explicitly allowed for customization in regards of changing the pole line length, the curvature of the parallels, and the aspect ration of the axis.
 And when added the compromise projection known as Wagner VIII in 1949, he introduced an additional parameter to control the amount of areal inflation.

 Use the sliders in the section Customize Projection to play with Wagner’s configuration parameters

 and see what the results look like.

 The sections Customize Map and Customize Map Position have been added for convenience and might be helpful or simply interesting to modify; they are not part of Wagner’s transformation method.

-Note: This demo works with integer values only, but in fact, the formula allows fractional numbers, too.
+Note: This demo works with half integer values only, but in fact, the formula allows all fractional numbers.
 To use these, try the WVG-7.